 - Was performed after the last pre-infusion line of therapy started

 Combination PET / CT may also be reported, but a CT scan alone should not be captured here.
 Centers may report a PET scan performed during the most recent line of therapy so long as it is the most recent scan and was done within noted period.
-Report “No” and go to question 394 if a PET scan was not performed within this period.
+Report No if a PET scan was not performed within this period.

-Questions 390-391 refer to the PET scan used to answer question 389.
-If the date of this PET scan is known, report “Known” and specify the date in question 391.
-If the date is only partially known (e.g., the month and year are known, but not the day) report “Known”, and use the process described in General Instructions, General Guidelines for Completing Forms to complete question 391.
-If the date cannot be determined / estimated, report “Unknown” and go to question 393.
+If the date of this PET scan is known, report Known and specify the date.
+If the date is only partially known (e.g., the month and year are known, but not the day) report Known, and use the process described in General Instructions, General Guidelines for Completing Forms to complete question 391.
+If the date cannot be determined / estimated, report Unknown.

-Questions 392-393 refer to the PET scan used to answer question 388.
 Report whether the five-point PET score is known.
 This information is typically documented in the PET report.
 Consult the appropriate transplant physician if the results are unclear.
-If “Known,” report the score in question 393.
-Otherwise, report “Unknown” for question 392 and go to question 394.
-If the PET scan result is only documented as an ‘X’, report this as “Unknown” for question 392.
+If Known, report the score.
+Otherwise, report Unknown.
+If the PET scan result is only documented as an ‘X’, report this as Unknown.

 If multiple scores are documented, report the highest.

 The recipient’s pre-HCT disease status may be evaluated by a PET scan, CT scan, or both.
-If possible, complete question 394 using the metabolic (PET) criteria provided in the Lymphoma Response Criteria section of the manual.
+If possible, report the disease status using the metabolic (PET) criteria provided in the Lymphoma Response Criteria section of the manual.
 If it is not possible to use metabolic criteria to report the recipient’s disease (e.g., insufficient PET scan(s), non-PET-avid disease), use the radiographic criteria instead.

 Indicate the disease status at the last evaluation prior to the start of the preparative regimen.
 When determining the disease status, compare the restaging assessments immediately prior to the preparative regimen to the assessments at baseline.
 “Baseline” is defined as the disease at diagnosis or at relapse/progression.
 When a transformation has occurred (e.g., follicular lymphoma (FL) transformed to DLBCL), count the response number (CR1, REL2, etc.) beginning with the transformed lymphoma (in this case the DLBCL).
 Do not include the responses to the lymphoma sub-type prior to the transformation.